kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 As before, the [Locations](#framac-locations) component lists all statements that may read or write this memory location, according to the Eva analysis.

+Typical usage of _Studia_ consists in: selecting an alarm (for instance, a possibly invalid memory access), inspecting the lvalue that causes the alarm (usually an imprecise value), then using the _Studia_ menu to find where the lvalue was defined.
+To find the root cause of a given loss of precision, it may be necessary to reiterate the process.

 ## Summary {#eva-summary}